 - Return to the starting position after you complete 1 set.

-This exercise requires a great deal of core stability and strength to move your legs off the ground while keeping your upper torso still.
+This flutter kick exercise requires a great deal of core stability and strength to move your legs off the ground while keeping your torso still.
 If you are struggling to do this exercise with a ball, try the move without it and rest your arms and hands beside your body on the ground.

 Move 4: Medicine Ball Mountain Climber